battermann/pureapp/README.md

 ## overview

-The architecture for pureapp applications is mainly inspired by the [Elm Architecture].
+The architecture for pureapp applications is mainly inspired by the [Elm Architecture](https://guide.elm-lang.org/architecture/).

 A program consists of three components: